jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 Made our way through, re-rigged zimmer on the way.
 Arrived at camp at 10:30am + awakened JV, Mike, Kate + Niko.

-Wandered around friendship gallery for hour or two.
+Wandered around *Friendship Gallery* for hour or two.
 Found nice lead, will investigate later.
 Sleep now.